LIBRARY & LEARNING SERVICES

 Our philosophy is to inspire and encourage a lifelong love of reading and learning whilst supporting the school’s curricular and co-curricular activities.
 The Libraries are a safe place where the community engages positively in citizenship, embraces and respects individuality, and where people can be curious, creative, critical and reflective citizens.
 The community is encouraged to consider their learning positions from different global perspectives, and to communicate and collaborate in different ways as they engage actively in their learning.

 The libraries are staffed by a Teacher Librarian on each site and a Library Assistant shared across the two sites.
-Students and teachers are supported in developing information and digital fluency skills and have access to the library’s resource collections and flexible learning spaces.
+Students and teachers are supported in developing information, media and digital fluency skills and have access to the library’s resource collections and flexible learning spaces.

 Every day the libraries are a hive of activity and are open for students to research, complete homework, read, practise their oral and written communication skills or simply interact and play cards or board games during their breaks.